 September 11 was a defining moment in my life, which made me “rethink” my purpose in life.
-Nineteen years later I am still living that purpose – “to choose joy every day, to be mindful of that joy and to share that joy with others.”
+Twenty years later I am still living that purpose – “to choose joy every day, to be mindful of that joy and to share that joy with others.”
 Living my purpose has unleashed greater success, fulfillment and joy in my life over the past nearly two decades and has even helped me to stay productive and positive during this unimaginable time of global pandemic and crises.

 I once believed September 11 to be “the” defining moment of my life.
 I now realize it was “a” defining moment.

 September 11 and this challenging time are opportunities for deeper reflection about the future we are committed to creating for ourselves and others.
 For me, that future is still a joyful planet populated by 7.7 billion people living their purpose and leveraging their expertise, talent and passion in service of others and our planet.

 As a New Yorker, I remember that crystalline blue sky day from the windows of our West Village office, which made the horror and devastation downtown almost unfathomable.

 I’m still haunted by the idea that nearly 3,000 people went to work that morning in the Twin Towers and did not return home that evening.
 Most people go to work fully expecting to return home in the evening.
 These people did not.
 For months after 9/11, that’s what haunted me most.

 In February 2002, five months after 9/11, I went to see an executive coach because I was depressed and in a malaise that I could not shake.
 I was totally burnt out, exhausted and unexcited by my own life.
 It was a combination of 9/11 and the relentless work of building a business with 12 other partners during the previous decade and caring for a terminally ill husband that made me seek out Suzanne Levy, an executive coach, who had been working successfully with another colleague.